 Most of the things we fear will happen are entirely products of our minds and imagination.
-Symptoms of our accumulated patterning, programming and conditioning make for fertile soil within which our minds can quickly and repeatedly generate worry, fear and stress.
+Symptoms of our accumulated patterning, programming, and conditioning make for fertile soil within which our minds can quickly and repeatedly generate worry, fear, and stress.
 Unfortunately, the world around us (that is, the unnatural, man-made world) has a bent toward reminding us perpetually about the threats that exist to our health and safety, our money and security, our planet, our rights and freedoms, and more.

 The threat is enough.
 Given these conditions, the mere suggestion of terrible futures and outcomes there could be, for many, is enough to trigger latent energies, traumas and unexamined toxic beliefs that continually redirect, fragment and consume our time and energy on a daily basis.

-Persistent triggering leads inevitably to chronic dis-ease of the mind, body and spirit.
+Persistent triggering leads inevitably to chronic dis-ease of the mind, body, and spirit.
 Much of this operates on a subconscious level, wherein we cannot see nor be aware of the processes in operation.
-Our subconscious doesn’t miss a thing as far as our extrinsic influences and information are concerned.
+Our subconscious doesn’t miss a thing as far as our extrinsic influences and sources of information are concerned.
 Consider that deeply.
 It’s critical to be conscious and vigilant as to what kind of inputs and programming, people and environments we expose ourselves to (but not to be paranoid).
 Today, with the proliferation of billions of “smart” digital devices, the screens we’re staring at are certainly capable of being portals of communication, creativity, learning and personal elevation, and at the same time, attention-demanding addictions with which we unwittingly drain, strain and exhaust ourselves physically, mentally and emotionally.

 Panic porn makes for a more popular narrative than truth and reason.